tomas-abrahamsson/gpb/README.md

      function, but it is possible to avoid this dependency by using the also the `defs_as_proplists` or `-pldefs` option.
    - Gpb can generate code both to files and to binaries.
+   - Proto input files are expected to be UTF-8, but the file reader will fall back to decode the files as latin1 in UTF-8 decode errors, for backwards compatibility and behaviour that most closely emulates what Google protobuf does.

 *  Introspection